ai-collection/ai-collection/README.md

 [Visit](https://thataicollection.com/redirect/domyshoot?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)

 With DoMyShoot, you can instantly upgrade your eCommerce business with professional-looking product photos.
 Easily use the app''s innovative features to create custom content for your brand - no experience required!
-Guide yourself through a photoshoot using just your smartphone and let our AI technology handle the rest of the process, turning everyday products into photo realistic images that are sure to take marketing strategies up a notch.
+Guide yourself through a photoshoot using just your smartphone and let our AI technology handle the rest of the process, turning everyday products into photo-realistic images that are sure to take marketing strategies up a notch.

 [More Information and Pricing](https://thataicollection.com/en/application/domyshoot?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)